geb/geb/doc/manual/src/chapters/140-project.md

 * Improved message thrown from Navigator.isDisabled() and Navigator.isReadOnly() when navigator does not contain a form element. \[[GEB-345](http://jira.codehaus.org/browse/GEB-345)\]
 * Browser.verifyAtIfPresent() should fail for at checkers returning false when implicit assertions are disabled. \[[GEB-357](http://jira.codehaus.org/browse/GEB-357)\]
+* Provide better error reporting when unexpected pages configuration is not a collection that contains classes which extend `Page` \[[GEB-270](http://jira.codehaus.org/browse/GEB-270)\]

 #### Breaking changes
 * `Page.toString()` now returns full page class name instead of its simple name.